zyq157/AdaDiffDrive-v2026/README.md

 ## Acknowledgement
 AdaDiffDrive is greatly inspired by the following outstanding contributions to the open-source community: [NAVSIM](https://github.com/autonomousvision/navsim), [Transfuser](https://github.com/autonomousvision/transfuser), [Diffusion Policy](https://github.com/real-stanford/diffusion_policy), [MapTR](https://github.com/hustvl/MapTR), [VAD](https://github.com/hustvl/VAD), [SparseDrive](https://github.com/swc-17/SparseDrive),[DiffusionDrive](https://github.com/hustvl/DiffusionDrive).

+## 📁 Additional Resources

+This repository also includes the following supplementary files to support reproducibility and further analysis:

+- **`Static anchors.npy`**: A NumPy binary file containing the static anchor trajectories used in our experiments.
+These anchors serve as fixed priors for comparison with our proposed Adaptive Anchored Gaussian Distribution (AAGD) in the ablation studies (see Section 4.3 in the paper).
+The file can be loaded using `np.load('Static anchors.npy')`.

+- **`Calculation result file.csv`**: A CSV file containing the detailed numerical results of our experiments on the NAVSIM benchmark.
+It includes the PDMS scores, trajectory accuracy metrics, and collision rates for all compared methods (AdaDiffDrive, DiffusionDrive, VAD, etc.).
+This file enables readers to reproduce the quantitative results reported in Table 1 and Figure 5 of our paper.

+For any questions regarding these files, please feel free to [open an issue](https://github.com/zyq157/AdaDiffDrive-v2026/issues) or contact the corresponding author.